Git Stash: Save and Restore Uncommitted Changes

 git stash -a

-Use these options carefully, as stashing ignored files may include large or unnecessary files that you normally exclude using .gitignore.
+Use these options carefully, as stashing ignored files may include build artifacts, dependency folders, or other large files that you normally exclude using .gitignore.
+The -a option can create much larger stashes and is best used only when absolutely necessary.

 Applying Specific Stashes

 When you have multiple stash entries, you may want to apply a specific one instead of the most recent.
-Each stash is identified by an index such as stash@{0}, stash@{1}, and so on.
+Each stash is identified by an index such as stash@{0} (the most recent), stash@{1} (the second most recent), and so on.
+You can use these identifiers to apply or drop specific stashes.

 git stash apply stash@{1}